 We have a number of team members who have been spending time on-site.
 There are steel crews, concrete crews, and lots of electricians.
+Some aspects, like parking barriers, are yet to be decided on, though we have been looking at details on UK options to get some inspiration.
 Existing pole lights had to be removed before we could begin.
 20 foot deep holes have to be dug into the ground to support the steel canopies, which also had to be engineered tall enough to allow snow plows to be able to go under them.

 And a massive trench had to be dug to connect the parking lot solar canopies to UMass’s grid.